 After a drunk driver car accident, you and your family may be dealing with the grief of serious injury, loss of a loved one, and financial burdens.
 During this difficult time it’s easy to get frustrated with your situation – you didn’t deserve to suffer due to the negligence of another!

-The personal injury lawyers at The Law Offices of Shane Smith are lawyers who get it; we know the frustration our clients are experiencing when dealing with insurance companies.
+The personal injury lawyers at Shane Smith Law are lawyers who get it; we know the frustration our clients are experiencing when dealing with insurance companies.

 Many of our clients don’t know how to hire a lawyer, so we offer 2 FREE guides, I Was Hit By a Drunk Driver: What Do I Do Next? and 10 Mistakes That Can Ruin Your Georgia Wreck Case.
 Our guides contain valuable information on filing a lawsuit or DUI injury claim for your accident, auto injury claim, and how an Atlanta car wreck lawyer can help.
 When you’re ready to get started on your claim, contact us to set up a FREE consultation – 770-487-8999.